narwhalacademy/zebra-crossing/README.md

 #### Remember when you're out

 - **Power off your phone if there's risk of an imminent arrest or phone seizure.** Encryption works best when devices are off.
+- **Your location can be tracked by third parties through your phone’s SIM card connection.** Tracking is done using devices (often called IMSI catchers) that simulate mobile-phone towers, which log both your SIM card’s unique identity number and rough location.
+To preserve your privacy, you can turn off your phone or set up a burner phone.

+##### Respect privacy when taking photos and videos

 - **Try not to take photos or videos where people’s faces are visible.** Taking a photo of people’s backs is okay. *The one exception is if you’re filming a video of a conflict or arrest where documentation is critical.*
 - **If there are faces captured in a photo/video, make sure to blur them before sharing them online.**
   - Recommended tools: